 Union Corruption Update has covered this scandal since the handing down of the initial indictments last July (see here and here).
 The focus of the case was the apparent disappearance of funds from the Auburn Hills, Mich.-based Chrysler-United Auto Workers National Training Center (NTC), an employer-funded apprenticeship program for union members set up back in 1985.
 In recent years, Fiat Chrysler has subsidized the center in annual amounts ranging from $13 million to $31 million, not including sums from other sources.
-A number of persons connected with the center were of great interest to federal investigators.
+A number of persons connected to the center proved to be of great interest to federal investigators.

-One of these people was Alfons “Al” Iacobelli, a Chrysler vice president and labor negotiator who left the company in 2015, but not without leaving behind a paper trail.
+One of these people was Alfons “Al” Iacobelli, a Chrysler vice president and labor negotiator who left the company in 2015, but not without leaving behind a long paper trail.
 Now 58, a resident of Rochester Hills, Mich., Iacobelli proved to be the central figure in a carnival of corruption.
-According to court records, he diverted more than $1 million of training center funds to his own personal use that included home improvements, a Ferrari sports car, a private jet lease and two fountain pens worth $38,000 each.
-More egregious than even the embezzlement, at least from the union standpoint, was Iacobelli’s transfer of about $1.2 million in NTC funds to General Holifield, a principal negotiator for the union for the purpose of getting the union to drop certain contract demands.
-This sort of quid pro quo has been illegal for seven decades under the Taft-Hartley Act.
+According to court records, he diverted more than $1 million in training center funds to personal uses that included home improvements, a Ferrari sports car, a private jet lease and two fountain pens worth $38,000 each.
+More egregious than even the embezzlement, at least from the union standpoint, was Iacobelli’s transfer of about $1.2 million in NTC funds to General Holifield, the UAW’s principal negotiator with Chrysler, for the purpose of getting the union to drop certain contract demands.
+This sort of quid pro quo has been illegal since 1947 under the Taft-Hartley Act.

 The FBI, the IRS and the Labor Department, acting on anonymous tips from within the United Auto Workers, launched a coordinated probe.
 The dots eventually connected.
-On July 26, 2017, a federal grand jury indicted Iacobelli on eight counts for bribery, conspiracy, tax fraud and other offenses and Morgan-Holifield on five counts of conspiracy and tax fraud.
-Having worked out a plea deal several days earlier, Iacobelli pleaded guilty on January 22 to conspiracy to making more than $1.5 million in illegal payments and to evading taxes by failing to report $861,927 in income on his personal returns.
-Mrs. Morgan-Holifield, meanwhile, pleaded guilty on February 6 to about $200,000 in tax fraud.
-Two other defendants, former Chrysler financial analyst Jerome Durden and former UAW contract negotiator Virdell King, also pleaded guilty, respectively, to tax fraud and embezzlement.
+On July 26, 2017, a federal grand jury indicted Iacobelli on eight counts of bribery, conspiracy, tax fraud and other offenses, and Morgan-Holifield on five counts of conspiracy and tax fraud.
+Having worked out a plea deal several days earlier, Iacobelli pleaded guilty this January 22 to conspiracy to making more than $1.5 million in illegal payments and to evading taxes by failing to report $861,927 in income on his personal returns.
+Soon after, on February 6, Mrs. Morgan-Holifield pleaded guilty to tax fraud in the amount of about $200,000.
+Two other defendants, former Chrysler financial analyst Jerome Durden and former UAW contract negotiator Virdell King, already had pleaded guilty last August, respectively, to tax fraud and embezzlement.
 They currently are awaiting sentencing.